DigitalSilo/digitalsilodocs/README.md

 ##### ExecutionDelayInMilliseconds

-`ExecutionDelayInMilliseconds` if set to a value greater than zero, it delays the execution of the grain for the given time.
+`ExecutionDelayInMilliseconds`, if set to a value greater than zero, delays the grain's execution for the given time.

 #### A practical example of a configured grain

-One of our grain examples in the examples repo is the one that computes Fibonacci Sequences.
-To have this grain run in Digital Silo, one should submit the following JSON payload to Digital Silo's Gateway Web API via tools like POSTMAN:
+One of our grain examples in the examples repo is [Fibonacci sequence number generator](https://github.com/DigitalSilo/digitalsiloexamples/tree/main/src/DigitalSilo.Fibonacci).
+To have Digital Silo run this grain and generate 10 numbers, one should submit the following JSON payload to Digital Silo's Gateway Web API by tools like POSTMAN:

 ```json
  {